-Western Red Cedar and California Redwood are from the same genus and have many similarities.
+Western Red Cedar and California Redwood are very similar with some differences.
 The main difference is that Western Red Cedar has much greater structural integrity for two basic reasons.

 First, Western Red Cedar has far greater flexural toughness (able to flex without shattering) than California Redwood.
 For example, hydro electricity poles are made of Western Red Cedar not California Redwood because vibrations may cause California Redwood to crack.